zackmdavis/Less_Wrong_Drafts/lack_of_social_grace_is_an_epistemic_virtue.md

 ------

-In ["Los Alamos From Below"](https://calteches.library.caltech.edu/34/3/FeynmanLosAlamos.htm), physicist Richard Feynman's account of his work on the [Manhattan Project](https://en.wikipedia.org/wiki/Manhattan_Project) to build the first atomic bomb, Feynman recalls being sought out by a much more senior physicist specifically for his lack of social graces:
+In ["Los Alamos From Below"](https://archive.is/3DKrJ), physicist Richard Feynman's account of his work on the [Manhattan Project](https://en.wikipedia.org/wiki/Manhattan_Project) to build the first atomic bomb, Feynman recalls being sought out by a much more senior physicist specifically for his lack of social graces:

 > I also met Niels Bohr.
 His name was Nicholas Baker in those days, and he came to Los Alamos with Jim Baker, his son, whose name is really Aage Bohr.
-They came come Denmark, and they were _very_ famous physicists, as you know.
+They came from Denmark, and they were _very_ famous physicists, as you know.
 Even to the big shot guys, Bohr was a great god.
 >
 > We were at a meeting once, the first time he came, and everybody wanted to _see_ the great Bohr.
 So there were a lot of people there, and we were discussing the problems of the bomb.
 I was back in a corner somewhere.
 He came and went, and all I could see of him was from between people's heads.
 >